-1. What is a Payment Gateway?
+1. What is a payment gateway?

 Payment gateways connect bank accounts with online sites to make payments to companies for products and services.
 Payment gateway software enables digital transactions, whether by bank wire transfer, credit/debit card, or other alternative payment methods.
-Payment gateways open up a new world of opportunities for global businesses that can sell their products across the globe and then accept payment in local currency.
+Payment gateways open up a new world of opportunities for global businesses that can sell their products across the globe and then accept payments in local currency.
 One of the primary features of a payment gateway is that it secures sensitive user information, including private data.
-Together with this, customers benefit from a seamless and straightforward online shopping process that boosts business for vendors and makes purchasing their products cost-effective and straightforward.
+With this, customers benefit from a seamless and straightforward online shopping process that boosts business for vendors and makes purchasing their products cost-effective and straightforward.

-2. Types of Payment Methods
+2. Types of payment methods

-3. Alternative Payment Methods
+3. Alternative payment methods

-Alternative payment methods assist customers who don’t want to use a credit/debit card or other conventional payment methods such as prepaid cards, e-wallets, and bank transfers.
+Alternative payment methods help customers who don’t want to use a credit/debit card or other conventional payment methods, such as prepaid cards, eWallets, and bank transfers.
 Alternative payment methods, also known as APMs, have become more and more popular in recent years.
-APMs provide customers with a better online shopping experience, allowing them also to send funds easily to friends and family.
+APMs provide customers with a better online shopping experience, allowing them to send funds easily to friends and family.
 As it stands, APMs are set to account for around 55% of global online transactions before long.
 Some better-known examples of alternative payment methods are PayPal, Stripe, and Apple Pay, to name a few.
 Knowing what APM to offer customers is part of the vital process that every business needs to go through when setting up their online business.